 I’ve been super pleased with the IKEA cabinetry and other IKEA elements in the room.
 Having lots of drawers (particularly the big deep ones for pots and pants) was worth the extra expense, and we love the pull-out recycling cabinet and integrated dishwasher front so that you don’t even know it’s there.

-Having one big sink has been great for washing pots and pans.
-Tip if you’re going with a big sink – get a faucet that pulls out so you can easily wash the corners.
-We have that with our Delta faucet, and it’s been awesome.
+Big Sink: Having one big, rectangular sink has been great for washing pots and pans and it looks amazing.
+Here’s a tip if you’re going with a big sink – get a faucet that pulls out so you can easily wash the corners.
+We have a pull-out Delta faucet, and I can only imagine how annoying it would be to clean the corners and sides of the large sink without it.

 –Planning & Designing the Kitchen